COSIMA/cosima-cookbook/docs/source/getting_started.rst

 Connecting
 ==========

-For gadi, scripts used to start a `jupyter notebook <http://jupyter-notebook.readthedocs.io>`_ or `jupyter lab <http://jupyterlab.readthedocs.io>`_ session on the chosen system and automatically create an `ssh tunnel <https://www.ssh.com/ssh/tunneling/>`_ such that the jupyter session can be opened in your local browser using a url like <http://localhost:8888> that appears to be on your own local machine.
+For Gadi, scripts used to start a `jupyter notebook <http://jupyter-notebook.readthedocs.io>`_ or `jupyter lab <http://jupyterlab.readthedocs.io>`_ session on the system and automatically create an `ssh tunnel <https://www.ssh.com/ssh/tunneling/>`_ such that the jupyter session can be opened in your local browser using a url like <http://localhost:8888> that appears to be on your own local machine.
 Scripts for